adaptris/interlok-docs/docs/pages/ui/ui-config-navigation-tree.md

----
-title: Config Page Navigation Tree
+# Config Page Navigation Tree

-keywords: interlok
-tags: [ui]
-sidebar: home_sidebar
-permalink: ui-config-navigation-tree.html
-toc: false
-summary: The Config Page Navigation Tree allows you to quickly navigation around components into your adapter configuration.
+> **Summary:** The Config Page Navigation Tree allows you to quickly navigation around components into your adapter configuration.
----

 ## Getting Started ##